atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 [`checkTxFeeWithValidatorMinGasPrices`]), so the photon module must provide an alternative `TxFeeChecker` implementation, which should:
-- enforce that the fee denom is PHOTON, and return a specific error message if it does not.
+- enforce that the fee denom is PHOTON, and return a specific error message if it does not (this to be explicitely separated with the insufficient fee error message)
-- make exception for some messages, specifically like `MsgBurn`, because `MsgBurn` is the only way to get PHOTON, so it should accept ATONE as fee token.
+- make exception for some messages, specifically like `MsgBurn`, because `MsgBurn` is the only way to get PHOTONs, so it should accept ATONEs as fee token.

-> [!NOTE]
-> XXX Would any other message benefit from keeping ATONE as fee token ?
-For
-> example what about IBC messages ?

 ### Params